 Approval Studio is a Review Studio alternative that offers a range of features that are significant for successful project management but are not present in Review Studio.

-- Furthermore, you can generate a proof report to each file and a full project report specifically for the customer.
+- Furthermore, you can generate a proof report for each file and a full project report specifically for the customer.
 These reports include all actions as well and can be used for workflow analysis and further project planning.

 - The number of reviewers and projects is not limited in any way.